shiyangyuya/cat-tool/docs/en/tools/Watermark.md

 - yGap: vertical gap between watermarks, default is 0.
 - opacity: transparency, default is 0.2.
 - zIndex: level, default is 999999.
-- fontSize: font size, supports px and rem units, default is 12px.
+- fontSize: supports px, default is 12px.
 - color: color, default is #dcdee0.
 - xNum: number of watermarks in horizontal direction, default is 5.
 - yNum: number of watermarks in vertical direction, default is 5.